bibliography

 Executive summary: The original female stand-up comic

 Phyllis Diller wanted to be a concert pianist, and studied at Chicago's Sherwood Music Conservatory.
 But fate intervened: she fell in love, got married, raised a family, and in 1955 she was a frumpy 37-year-old housewife who wanted to do stand-up comedy.
 She worked as a newspaper columnist and a publicist -- an odd combination of careers that may have given her an edge when she tried out at San Francisco's famous Purple Onion night club.
-They gave her a two-week gig, but her ghastly laugh and self-deprecating humor made her a hit, and her act was held over for almost two years.
+They gave her a two-week gig, and when her ghastly laugh and self-deprecating humor made her a hit, her act was held over for almost two years.

 Diller cut her first comedy album in 1959, then made her motion picture debut in a small role as a nightclub star in the Warren Beatty-Natalie Wood romantic melodrama Splendor in the Grass.
-In 1963, she guested on What's My Line?, and after that she showed up on several of Bob Hope's TV specials, and three of Hope's movies, most memorably as his maid in Boy, Did I Get a Wrong Number (1966).
+In 1963, she guested on What's My Line?, and after that she showed up on several of Bob Hope's TV specials and three of Hope's movies, most memorably as his maid in Boy, Did I Get a Wrong Number (1966).
 She played a bankrupted millionaire in the late-'60s sit-com, The Pruitts of Southampton.

-Father: Perry Driver
+Father: Perry Marcus Driver (b.
+1862, d.
+1948)

 Husband: Sherwood Anderson Diller (m.
-4-Nov-1939; div.
-1965)
+4-Nov-1939, div.
+3-Sep-1965)

 Son: Perry